milan-92/astro-paper/src/pages/about.md

 Building software for other people has allowed me to travel the world as a Digital Nomad, meet amazing people, and learn a lot about myself.
 It led me to attending many Digital Nomad conferences and events around the world - the people I met at these conferences greatly changed my perspective on life.

 These great events and meeting all these people - I was inspired to put my own conference together in <a href="https://www.nisnomadweek.com/" target="_blank">Niš, Serbia</a>.
-A little city in Serbia that I've been calling home for the past few years - the city my parents were born and raised in before they moved to Australia.
+A little city in Serbia that I've been calling home for the past few years - the city my parents were born and raised in before they bought a one way ticket to Australia.

 Having attended many conferences, and organizing my own - and being largely disappointed by the experience of the conference apps - I decided to build my own.
 To make sure event organizers and attendees get the best experience possible.
 The working title for the app is Conference King.